 fire arm range

-cinema (formally use class D2)
+cinema (formerly use class D2)

-concert hall (formally use class D2)
+concert hall (formerly use class D2)

-bingo hall (formally use class D2)
+bingo hall (formerly use class D2)

-dance hall (formally use class D2)
+dance hall (formerly use class D2)

 Important: To change from one sui generis use to another sui generis use requires planning permission.